-The carrying amounts of the Company's non-financial assets are reviewed at each reporting date to determine whether there is any indication of impairment.
+The carrying amounts of the Company's non-financials sets are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists then the asset's recoverable amount is estimated.

-An impairment loss is recognised if the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
-A cashgenerating unit is the smallest identifiable asset group that generates cash flows that largely are independent from other assets and groups.
-Impairment losses are recognised in profit or loss.
-Impairment losses recognised in respect of cash-generating units are allocated to reduce the carrying amount of the assets in the unit (group of units) on a pro rata basis.
+An impairmentloss is recognisedf the carrying amount of an assetor its cash-generating nit exceeds the recoverable amount.
+A cash-generating unit is the smallest identifiable asset group that generate as shiftows that largely are independent from other asset and groups.
+Impairment losses are recognised n profit or loss.
+Impairment losses recognised n respectof cash-generating nits are allocated to reduce the carrying amount of the assets in the unit (group of units) on a pro rata basis.

-The recoverable amount of an asset or cash-generating unit is the greater of its value in use and its fair value less costs to sell.
+The recoverablemount of an assebr cash-generating nit is the greater of its value in use and its fair value less costs to sell.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or cash generating unit.

-Impairment losses recognised in prior periods are assessed at each reporting date for any indications that the loss has decreased or no longer exists.
-An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.
-Reversals of impairment losses are recognised in profit or loss.
+Impairmentlosses recognised n prior periods are assessed teach reporting date for any indication sthat the loss has decrease or no longer exists.
+An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined net of depreciation or amortisation if no impairment loss had been recognised Reversals of impairment losses are recognised in profit or loss.